Charles Stewart Drewry

 In January 1894, the school record of William, James and Vincent shows the family address as 105, Milkwood Road (near Herne Hill).

-In 1900 the Electoral Registers have Charles Stewart Drewry at 303, Milkwood Road, Tulse Hill District.
+1900: The Electoral Register has Charles Stewart Drewry at 303, Milkwood Road, Tulse Hill District.

 (In 1900, the Herne Hill Cycle Works were located in three railway arches at 286-290 Milkwood Road - see below).